ZJUFanLab/SCOTCH/README.md

 We have applied SCOTCH on different tissues of multiple species, here we give step-by-step tutorials for application scenarios.
-And datasets in `.h5ad` fomat used can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1_LIBzeq-C028RC802ZwyfcqxjobEHTm1?usp=sharing).
+And datasets in `.h5ad` fomat can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1_LIBzeq-C028RC802ZwyfcqxjobEHTm1?usp=sharing).